 - Carrots – Feel free to use any color you have on hand!

 - Red Bell Pepper – While not traditional in beef stew, I love adding a bell pepper for sweetness and color.

 - Red Wine – I suggest opting for whichever red wine you like drinking.
+For me, that’s pinot noir or cabernet sauvignon.
 You only need ¼ cup for the recipe, so they’ll be plenty left over for you to have a glass with the stew!

 - Balsamic Vinegar – Another non-traditional addition, vinegar both adds depth of flavor and helps to tenderize the beef.

 - Worcestershire Sauce – For a pop of umami that takes this beef stew over the top.
 Please note that some versions of Worcestershire contain gluten, so make sure to read your labels if you are sensitive.

 - Tomato Paste – This ingredient acts to both thicken the broth and add a burst of umami sweetness to the gravy.
 Opt for double-concentrated tomato paste if possible for the best possible taste.

 - Fresh Thyme & Dry Oregano – This duo adds tons of flavor.

 - Salt & Pepper – Because every dish needs basic seasoning!

 Need to swap something out?
 Not to worry, I have you covered:

 - Avocado Oil – Feel free to use the high smoke point cooking oil of your choice (e.g. canola, olive oil, etc).